lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 * plots:
    A directory containing the plots which were produced for the report.
 * report.pdf
-   To provide a simple overview of the filtering process the docker container automatically generates a report.
+   To provide a simple overview of the filtering process the Lightly worker automatically generates a report.
    The report contains

    * information about the job (duration, processed files etc.)